A Training-free Method for LLM Text Attribution: Experiment details

-\textbf{AUROC Results.} For this experiment, model samples are generated by sampling from the raw conditional distribution with temperature 1.

-Results in Table \ref{tab:auroc} demonstrate that our method improves the average AUROC compared to the benchmarks for all datasets, with our maximum improvement obtained for the SQuAD dataset.
-An explanation for our higher improvement on SQuAD is the dataset's higher entropy variance (0.128) compared to XSum (0.045) and WritingPrompts (0.074).
-Since our method relies on the difference between log-perplexity and the average cross-entropy, it performs more effectively when entropy's variance is high, while aligning with likelihood-based methods when the entropy is less variable.
-Another observation is that our method significantly outperforms existing likelihood-based approaches in detecting Qwen-generated text for SQuAD.
-An explanation is that QWEN 32B is a larger model with more human-like syntax and fewer low-entropy patterns.

 \textbf{Convergence results.} We conduct our numerical analysis for convergence on the following pre-trained language models: GPT-2 small, GPT-2 medium, GPT-2 large, GPT-2 XL, and GPT-Neo.
 Through experiments with different generative and evaluator models, we examine whether the log-perplexity of a short portion of text converges to the average cross-entropy.
 Our experiments measure these values across generated text and analyze their performance over different configurations.
-Our setup includes generating tokens with pre-trained models and recording each token's selection probability and calculated metrics. \textbf{Same generative and evaluator model.} In the first set of experiments, we employ GPT-2 to generate a series of $100$ tokens, beginning with the fixed prompt "Jack".
+Our setup includes generating tokens with pre-trained models and recording each token's selection probability and calculated metrics.

+\textbf{Same generative and evaluator model.} In the first set of experiments, we employ GPT-2 to generate a series of $100$ tokens, beginning with the fixed prompt "Jack".
 We use the model's conditional probability distribution for each token generation step to sample the next token.
 Note that for the white-box model of GPT-2, probability distributions are accessible.
 We calculate each generated token's empirical entropy and log-perplexity and repeat this process for comparisons.
-We use Softmax-normalized probabilities to select the next token and store the generated token and its probability distribution.
+We use softmax-normalized probabilities to select the next token and store the generated token and its probability distribution.
 For each sub-string of length $N$ starting from the first token in the generated sequence, we compute the log-perplexity $l_A(\mathbf{Y}_N)$, and the empirical entropy $h_N(A,A)(\mathbf{Y}_N)$.
 The results are shown in Figures (\ref{fig:label1}-\ref{fig:label4}).
 We consistently observe that the numerical results confirm Theorem \ref{thm:maindiff}- part (a) that the log-perplexity converges to the average entropy when the generative and evaluator models are the same.

 \textbf{Different generative and evaluator models.} To extend our numerical analysis to the case with different generative and evaluator models, we generate a string using the following generative models: GPT-2 medium, GPT-2 large, and GPT-2 XL.
 Then, we calculate the log-perplexity of these strings using the evaluator model GPT2-small.
 We calculate the cross-entropy of the strings under each generative model and the evaluator model (GPT2- small).
 The results are shown in Figures (\ref{fig:label6}-\ref{fig:label8}).
 Results in these figures confirm Theorem \ref{thm:maindiff}.
 In particular, we observe that when the evaluator and generative models are different, the log-perplexity of the string converges to the average cross-entropy of the string under generative and evaluator models.